 5. Palau Dalmases

 Take, for instance, Palau Dalmases.
-A seventeenth century palace, this space is steeped in baroque and gothic history.
+A 17th century palace, this space is steeped in baroque and gothic history.
 Every night, you can choose from up to three live shows, whether you’re searching for jazz, opera, or flamenco.
-Head over to the palace for one of the best flamenco shows in Barcelona!
+Head over to the palace for one of the best flamenco shows in Barcelona.
 Admission includes a drink, so you can sit and sip a glass of cava while you watch an incredible evening unfold before your eyes.
 The music and rat-a-tat beats fill the space, giving the performance an intimacy that suits flamenco like little else.
 Not convinced?
 Check out this incredible gallery.
 Then go ahead and get your tickets.

 4. Arte Flamenco Barcelona

 Maybe you’re searching for something bigger and grander.
 At Arte Flamenco Barcelona, you’ll find it—guaranteed.
 This wonderful flamenco powerhouse features two locations with very different vibes.
 If you’re interested in the history of flamenco, you can head over to Plaça Espanya to find Plaza de las Arenas, the bullring-turned-shopping-center that houses both a flamenco museum and a studio.
 This venue is glamorous and exciting, perfect for showcasing the dramatic turns and trills of Barcelona-inspired flamenco.
 If you prefer a more seasoned spot, why not check out the Palau de La Musica Catalana?
 Enjoy dinner and an incredible flamenco show at this venue, which was recently designated a UNESCO World Heritage Site for its age and beauty.
 Arte Flamenco Barcelona offers both authentic flamenco and performances from styles like tangos, so it has something for everyone.
 Ready to explore these options yet?
 Buy your tickets here.

 3. Palacio del Flamenco